Is Telehealth or Online Therapy Right for You?

 Do you offer couples therapy or marriage counseling online?

-Couples can also participate in online counseling for relationship issues, or parenting concerns.
+Couples can also participate in online relationship counseling for relationship issues, or parenting concerns.
 With couples counseling, it’s important initially to meet on a regular basis to heal negative patterns of communication and build new skills.
 Couples counseling often gets stalled due to the challenge of matching up schedules for in person visits.
 When this happens, it is difficult to make the changes needed to get unstuck from negative cycles.

 With online couples therapy, couples have greater flexibility to attend sessions without having to worry about driving in Houston traffic and finding childcare to attend therapy sessions.
 This allows you and your partner to make effective and necessary changes to break negative cycles.
 Online therapy for couples is very similar to face to face counseling.
 It’s conducted via video, even if one partner is out of town.
 This makes it much more convenient to participate in regular sessions.

 What will I need in order to receive therapy online?

 We do recommend that you ensure that you have a private space available to use when you connect with your therapist online.
 This way you can protect yourself from being overheard and feel comfortable during your therapy session.
 For this reason, please avoid using public places such as coffee shops for your session.
 If you have others in your home, you might want to play music nearby for soundproofing.

-How long has this service been available?
+How long has this online therapy been available?

 Distance counseling has been around for a number of years, so it’s not exactly a new development.
 However, professionals in the medical field are relying on video-based, online conferencing to supplement their clients’ well-being more than ever.
-Whether doctors, psychiatrists, licensed psychologists, or psychotherapists, all health professionals are finding that online services can help individuals in ways that traditional in-person visits cannot.
+Whether doctors, psychiatrists, licensed psychologists, or psychotherapists, all health professionals are finding that telehealth online services can help individuals in ways that traditional in-person visits cannot.